HatefDastour/hatefdastour.github.io/_notes/Linear_Algebra/_sources/chapter_01/Rank_of_a_matrix.md

 Theorem:
 </b></font>

-Conider following system of equations with $m$ equations in $n$ variables
+Consider following system of equations with $m$ equations in $n$ variables
 \begin{align*}
 \begin{cases}
 a_{11}x_1+\ldots+a_{1n}x_{n}=0\\